Patrick O'Connell (footballer): Dumbarton

-In August 1919 O'Connell moved to Dumbarton and during the 1919–20 season made 31 league appearances and played twice in the Scottish Cup.
+In August 1919, O'Connell moved to Dumbarton; during the 1919–20 season, he made 31 league appearances and played twice in the Scottish Cup.
 He made his Scottish League debut as a right-half in a 1–1 draw with Ayr United on 16 August 1919, the opening day of the season.
-His first three appearances for Dumbarton were at right-half while all the rest were at centre-half, with the exception of the home game against Hamilton Academical on 27 September 1919 when he again played at right-half.
+His first three appearances for Dumbarton were at right-half, while all the rest were at centre-half, with the exception of the home game against Hamilton Academical on 27 September 1919, when he again played at right-half.
 He made his final appearance for Dumbarton in a 4–3 away defeat against Aberdeen on 24 April 1920.

 Ashington

 O'Connell finished his playing career with Ashington.
 During his first season with the club, 1920–21, they played in the North Eastern League and finished ninth out of twenty teams.
-The 1921–22 season saw O'Connell appointed player-coach and Ashington playing in the English Division Three North.
-O'Connell saw massive changes at Ashington with the club's league status having changed.
+The 1921–22 season saw O'Connell appointed player-coach, and Ashington playing in the English Division Three North.
+O'Connell oversaw massive changes at Ashington, as a result of the club's league status having changed.
 Their home ground was upgraded from a typical non-league venue containing no more than a simple seated and covered stand to a stadium designed for 20,000.
 O'Connell played in the club's first ever English League fixture, a 1–0 win against Grimsby Town in front of 9,000 supporters.
-Ashington eventually finished the season in a respectable tenth position with O'Connell making his last appearance for the club in a 2–2 home draw against Southport.
+Ashington eventually finished the season in a respectable tenth position, with O'Connell making his last appearance for the club in a 2–2 home draw against Southport.
 In January 1921, while with Ashington, O'Connell also represented the North Eastern League against the Central League.

 International

-Between 1912 and 1919 O'Connell played 6 times for Ireland.
-He made his international debut on 10 February, 1912 in a 6–1 defeat against England at Dalymount Park.
+Between 1912 and 1919, O'Connell played six times for Ireland.
+He made his international debut on 10 February 1912, in a 6–1 defeat against England at Dalymount Park.
 His teammates on the day included, among others, Billy Scott, Val Harris and Bill Lacey.
-On 16 March 1912 he also played in the 4-1 defeat against Scotland at Windsor Park.
-In 1914 together with Harris, Lacey, Louis Bookman and Billy Gillespie, he was a member of the Irish team that won the 1914 British Home Championship.
+On 16 March 1912, he also played in the 4–1 defeat against Scotland at Windsor Park.
+In 1914, together with Harris, Lacey, Louis Bookman and Billy Gillespie, he was a member of the Irish team that won the 1914 British Home Championship.
 After beating Wales 2–1 away on 19 January, Ireland then beat England 3–0 at Ayresome Park on 14 February.
 O'Connell then captained the team, while playing with a broken arm, as a ten-man Ireland clinched the title with a 1–1 draw against Scotland at Windsor Park on 14 March.
 He made his last appearance for Ireland in a 1919 Victory international against Scotland.

 Managerial career

 Racing de Santander

-In 1922 O'Connell succeeded Fred Pentland as the manager of Racing de Santander.
-He subsequently guided the team to five regional titles and in 1928 they became founding members of La Liga.
+In 1922, O'Connell succeeded Fred Pentland as the manager of Racing Santander.
+He subsequently guided the team to five regional titles, and in 1928, they became founding members of La Liga.
 He would later return to Racing for a second spell as manager between 1948 and 1949.